gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 1. **Materialize Dagster Assets**:

     1. Select Assets from the top bar.
-    1. Select the check box in hte upper ledt, or manually select all the assets.
+    1. Select the check box in hte upper left, or manually select all the assets.
-    1. Click on `Materialize all` in the uppr right.
+    1. Click on `Materialize all` in the upper right.
 This should trigger the full pipeline.
         - The status will show the the assets processing.
         - **NOTE:** I have had this fail without cause.
 Just materialize again.
     1. When the DBT jobs have run, go to your BigQuery console and check the views have been created in the `oaken_transformed` dataset.